wjlow/intro-to-scala/cheat-sheet.md

 ```

 ###flatMap
-flatMap works by applying a function that returns a sequence for each element in the list, and flattening the results into the original list.
+flatMap works by applying a function that returns a container type (e.g. a List, Option, Either, etc.) for each element within the container,
+and flattening the results into a value of the same container type.

 ```
 flatMap[A,B](fa: F[A])(f: A => F[B]): F[B]